redhat-developer/devspaces-chectl/README.md

   -n, --chenamespace=chenamespace          [default: workspaces] Kubernetes namespace where CodeReady Workspaces server
                                            is supposed to be deployed

-  -p, --platform=openshift|crc             [default: openshift] Type of Kubernetes platform.
+  -p, --platform=openshift|crc             [default: openshift] Type of OpenShift platform.
 Valid values are
                                            "openshift", "crc (for CodeReady Containers)".

   -t, --templates=templates                [default: templates] Path to the templates folder